CHAPTER 5A: ACCOUNTS PAYABLE

 The hiring department can elect to pay a commercial moving company for the shipping of household goods through a Purchase Order.
 Direct payment to a moving company through a Purchase Order is considered taxable moving expense and a copy of the Offer Letter will be required to pay the invoice.

-All other moving expenses should be processed following the employee’s hire date by submitting a Reimbursement Voucher.
-Receipts are required as supporting documentation for all expenses, except for any mileage claimed using the standard mileage rate for moving.
+All other moving expenses should be processed after the employee’s hire date by submitting an Employee Non-Travel Reimbursement.
+Receipts are required as supporting documentation for all expenses, except mileage claimed using the standard mileage rate for moving.
 A copy of the Offer Letter must be submitted with the employee’s reimbursement request.
-All moving reimbursements will be processed through Accounts Payable.
+All reimbursements will be paid in the employee’s standard payroll cycle.

 Reimbursable moving expenses may include the following: